 There are many different ways to track your calories or macros, and don't feel like you have to commit to this for life.

 Tracking your food intake for a minimum of 3 days can help you start to understand how much you eat, what you are eating, and connect it back to how you feel after each meal or snack.

 Simple Mindful Eating Practices

-- planning your meals ahead and plan on eating at a set location
+- Plan your meals ahead and plan on eating at a set location.

-- slowing down your eating process, savoring the food and flavor
+- Slow down your eating process, savoring the food and flavor.

-- pausing before making a food choice to notice what you are feeling, if the urge isn't about hunger, redirecting the energy to another activity can help prevent undesirable choices
+- Pause before making a food choice to notice what you are feeling.
+If the urge isn't about hunger, redirecting the energy to another activity can help prevent undesirable choices.

-- be curious about your food, where it came from, who grew it
+- Be curious about your food, where it came from, and who grew it.